Artak Yedigaryan: Pyunik

 Yedigaryan is a graduate from the football school Pyunik Yerevan.
 Early in his career, he played for the reserves.
 After spending two seasons there, he was transferred to the first team.
 At the beginning of the 2009 Armenian Premier League season, he went on replacements, and then began to appear in the first team, but not for the entire first match.
 In the second round, he almost staked a place at the base.
 Direct participation of Yedigaryan allowed Pyunik to score a hat-trick in the 2010 season, when the team won the 2010 Armenian Premier League, 2010 Armenian Cup and 2010 Armenian Supercup.

 Metalurh Donetsk

 In the summer of 2012, along with Pyunik teammate David Manoyan, he held interest in the Metalurh Donetsk.
 Manoyan later went on to play for Kuban Krasnodar, but the game of Yedigaryan attracted the attention of the coaching staff of Metalurh.
 In the near future, he was to be signed a contract between the parties on both sides.
 On 9 July, in the conference room of a training base of FC Metalurh, the club's sporting director Vardan Israelyan and head coach Vladimir Pyatenko presented five newcomers, one of whom was Artak Yedigaryan.
 The agreement contract was for 3 years.
 He played on the team as number 21.

 Return to Pyunik

 In 2013, Yedigaryan was transferred from Metalurh Donetsk back to Pyunik Yerevan for an undisclosed fee.

-VMFD Žalgiris Vilnius
+Žalgiris Vilnius

 In January 2014, Yedigaryan joined reigning Lithuanian champions VMFD Žalgiris Vilnius.